Personal end-of-year reviews aren’t mandatory but highly recommended.

 Managers and leaders rate their employee’s performance, provide feedback, and sometimes give bonuses.
 It’s a little check-in to ensure everyone is on the same page and discuss areas that need improvement.

-Similarly, personal end-of-year reviews allow quiet introspection time so you can objectively analyze the past year and set next year’s goals to drive your life in the direction you want.
+Similarly, personal end-of-year reviews allow quiet introspection time so you can objectively analyze the previous year and set next year’s goals to drive your life in the direction you want.

-You might organize your life differently depending on your circumstances, so feel free to use the process below as a template and modify it to your liking.
+Depending on your circumstances, you might organize your life differently, so feel free to use the process below as a template and modify it to your liking.

 Additionally, if you are undergoing a complete life transformation, I recommend working on one area of life at a time when thinking about your goals and manifestations.
 That way, the growth will be deep, sustained, and long-lasting.